richie-south/flying-functions/README.md

 # How to

 **Function**
-write your function like this
+write your function like this.
 ```javascript
 /*
  * Function can be async if you want